WinXP655/microchat/README.md

 **MicroChat** is an open-source and ultra-light chat framework, written on pure C with raw WinAPI.
 No heavy libraries and extra dependencies.

+## Project Status:
+Project is feature-complete and frozen.\
+No features are plannced, but t serves as a stable, lightweight baseline and framework for chat applications.

 ## Features
 - **No dependencies:** Works everywhere (Windows 2000 - Windows 11).
 - **Lightweight:** Single-file executable, low memory footprint.